MicrosoftDocs/visualstudio-docs/docs/test/walkthrough-creating-and-running-unit-tests-for-managed-code.md

 ---
 # Walkthrough: Create and run unit tests for managed code

 This article steps you through creating, running, and customizing a series of unit tests using the Microsoft unit test framework for managed code and Visual Studio **Test Explorer**.
 You start with a C# project that is under development, create tests that exercise its code, run the tests, and examine the results.
-Then you can change your project code and rerun the tests.
+Then you change the project code and rerun the tests.

 ## Create a project to test